xdevguild/awesome-multiversx-dev-resources/readme.md

 - [ESDT Faucet](https://devnet-multiversx-esdt-faucet.netlify.app/) - Deposit and Claim ESDT tokens
 - [xSafe Multisig UI](https://github.com/validblocks/xSafe) - This is the source code of the xSafe Multisig UI for the Multisig SC developed by the MultiversX team.
 - [xSmartDeploy](https://devnet.xsmartdeploy.com/) - Deploy smart contracts through the web app
+- [devnet.Buildo.dev](https://www.devnet.buildo.dev) - Buildo.dev is a MultiversX app that helps with blockchain interactions, like issuing, managing tokens, and querying smart contracts.
+(Mainnet also available).

 ### Dapps Source Code